Jonak-Adipta-Kalita/JAK-Discord-Bot/README.md

 ### Enabling Intents

 Go to [Discord Developers Portal](https://discord.com/developers/applications) and Click on your Application.
-Now got to Bot Section and Enable Everything under `Privileged Gateway Intents`.
+Now go to Bot Section and Enable Everything under `Privileged Gateway Intents`.

+### Adding Redirect URI

+Go to [Discord Developers Portal](https://discord.com/developers/applications) and Click on your Application.
+Now go to OAuth Section and in the Redirects Section click on `Add Another` now paste `http://localhost:3000/api/auth/callback/discord` in the input field.
+Now click on `Save Changes`.

 ### Starting the Bot: